 As previously discussed, the liquidity of auction rate securities has been negatively impacted by recent events in the credit markets.
-As of March 29, 2008, we hold auction rate securities in the face amount of \$14.8 million, with an estimated fair value of \$14.3 million, supported by government guaranteed student loans.
+As of June 28, 2008, we hold auction rate securities in the face amount of \$14.8 million, with an estimated fair value of \$14.3 million, collateralized by government guaranteed student loans.
 Beginning in February 2008, auctions of the Company s auction rate securities portfolio failed to receive sufficient order interest from potential investors to clear successfully, resulting in failed auction status.
 The principal associated with failed auctions will not be accessible until a successful auction occurs, a buyer is found outside of the auction process, the issuers redeem the securities, the issuers establish a different form of financing to replace these securities or final payments come due according to contractual maturities ranging from approximately 22 to 36 years.
 For each unsuccessful auction, the interest rate moves to a maximum rate defined for each security.
 At this time, we are uncertain as to when the liquidity issues related to these investments will improve.
-Accordingly, the entire amount of auction rate securities has been reclassified from current to non-current assets on our balance sheet as of March 29, 2008.
-This reclassification has caused our working capital and current ratio to decrease.
+Accordingly, the entire amount of auction rate securities are classified as non-current assets on our balance sheet as of June 28, 2008.
 In the event we are able to successfully liquidate our auction rate securities portfolio we intend to reinvest these balances into money market or similar investments.
 We continually monitor the credit quality and liquidity of our auction rate securities.
-To the extent we believe we will not be able to collect all amounts due according to the contractual terms of a security, we will record an other-thantemporary impairment.
-Should it be determined that the decline in value of these securities is other-than-temporary, it would result in a loss being recognized in our consolidated statement of operations in accordance with SFAS No. 115, which could be material.
+To the extent we believe we will not be able to collect all amounts due according to the contractual terms of a security, we will record an other-than-temporary impairment.
+This could require us to recognize losses in our consolidated statement of operations in accordance with SFAS No. 115, which could be material.
 Based on our expected operating cash flows, and our other sources of cash, we do not currently anticipate the potential lack of liquidity of these investments will affect our ability to execute our current business plan.